FrankLef/cookiecutter-dsci/README.md

     poetry env remove <python>

-### Step 3 Automate tasks with `nox`
+### Step 3 Automate tasks with `Makefile`

-`nox` will automate tasks.
-A task for linting has been created and can be used to test the nox install as follows.
+`Make` will automate tasks.
+The Make file will be used repeatedly hereinafter to automate the tasks.

-    nox --session lint

-also the list of nox sessions availbale can be obtained with

-    nox --list

-**Important**: There is no `tests` section in the `noxfile.py` used for project as

-* it creates a wheel which takes a long time and is not necessary
-* changes the name of the project and insert an hyphen
-* requires an `src` folder and to change the structure
-* **it's a lot of problems!**

 ### Step 4 Setup the new `.git`

 First create the new repo in github

-* Don't forget the hyphen instead of the underscore in the name. i.e. flproj_todo becomes flproj-todo in github.
+* Give the repo the exact same name as the project.
+That is keep the underscore in the name when there one. i.e. flproj_todo is also flproj_todo in github.
 * Don't create `README`, `.gitignore` and `LICENSE` with the new repo they will be overriden anyway.

 Then run the git commands